The Best Power Wheelchair for Multiple Sclerosis

 MS is notoriously difficult to predict when it comes to individual symptoms and prognosis.
 A wide variety of symptoms and presentations makes MS a unique disorder to deal with.
 Overall, however, patterns of progression with the disease lead to deficits in particular areas.

 For instance, multiple sclerosis symptoms often include the loss of muscle control, vision, balance, and sensation.
-There are four different types of MS, and, depending on which type, you may be more or less likely to need a wheelchair.
+There are four different types of MS, and, depending on which type, you may be more or less likely to benefit from the unique usages of something motorized, like power chairs or mobility scooters.
 To better understand the 4 types of MS and which ones warrant wheelchair use, we discuss each type below.

 The 4 Types of Multiple Sclerosis

 - Relapsing-Remitting MS (RRMS).
 This is the most common form of multiple sclerosis.
 Of note, about 85% of people with MS are initially diagnosed with RRMS.
-People with RRMS have temporary periods called relapses, flare-ups or exacerbations when new symptoms appear.
+People with RRMS have temporary periods called relapses, flare-ups, or exacerbation when new symptoms appear.
 Usually, individuals reach secondary-progressive MS before they may require the use of a wheelchair.